yarus/ShoppingCartKata/README.md

 ### Define the development plan

-It is important to build up a plan who you want to proceed with the task implementation.
+It is important to build up a plan how you want to proceed with the task implementation.
 It is good to start from some simplified approach and improve it over time to cover requirements.
 I decided to start from building the simple algorithm of calculating total for my shopping cart which would be just a multiplication of price and quantity of each product.
 When this simple scenario will be covered I can proceed with discounts implementation.